JoseHenriqueSiqueira/WindowsCalculator-Python/README.md

 # WindowsCalculator-Python
 Windows 10/11 calculator made in Python.
+I didn't use the source code (C++ / C#) as a base and I'm avoiding using too many libraries, thus making it more challenging.

 ## Screenshots
 <p float="left">